BartoszKaszewczuk/trafiboard/README.md

 3. Currently only services defining `favicon.ico` at the root will display a favicon beside service name.
 4. Traefik supports complex routing rules but TrafiBoard currently has only naive support for them and as a result some routes discovered may appear broken.

----

 ## 💬 FAQ

 1. How to add a static entry/route to TrafiBoard?
-   1. Static routes can be added by declaring them in Nginx Proxy Manager UI or in a `file-provider.yaml` incase of Traefik.
+   1. Static routes can be added by declaring them in Nginx Proxy Manager UI or in a `file-provider.yaml` in case of Traefik.

 ## 🧑‍💻 About

-I'm a solo developer and I kicked off TrafiBoard because I wanted to have an always up to date index with all of my services and frankly I was growing tired of having to manually manage bashboards and links pointing to my ever changing selfhosted services.
+I'm a solo developer and I kicked off TrafiBoard because I wanted to have an always up-to-date index with all of my services, and frankly I was growing tired of having to manually manage dashboards and links pointing to my ever-changing self-hosted services.

 TrafiBoard solves it by surfacing active routes to Docker services registered with Traefik; and with Nginx Proxy Manager support aggregating static services is a breeze too.